 Individuals and families would continue to pay premiums, but instead of paying them to Blue Cross or some other insurer, they would be paid to the Minnesota Health Plan.
 Those payments would replace all current premiums, as well as all copays, deductibles, and out-of-pocket expenses for dental and other care that currently bankrupt many.
 However, the premiums would be based on ability to pay, not based on age or medical condition—most people would pay much less, though some would pay more—and it would be affordable to all.

-Instead of an employer mandate, and instead of the annual burden of shopping for an insurance plan, employers would pay a tax that would, for most employers, cost less than their current coverage, even though their employees would have comprehensive benefits, including dental and long-term care.
+Instead of an employer mandate, and instead of the annual burden of shopping for an insurance plan, employers would pay a tax that would, for most employers, costs less than their current coverage, even though their employees would have comprehensive benefits, including dental and long-term care.
 And employers would no longer have to worry that hiring an older worker will drive up their premiums.

-To briefly explain why an efficient universal health-care system is less expensive than our current dysfunctional mess, we look at two of the biggest cost drivers in medicine.
+To briefly explain why an efficient universal health-care system is less expensive than our current dysfunctional mess, look at two of the biggest cost drivers in medicine.

 First, our current system overpays because of completely irrational pricing.
-As reported in the New York Times, a national comparison of hospitals showed pricing for the simplest form of knee replacement ranged from about $3,400 to about $55,800.
+As reported in the New York Times back in 2015, a national comparison of hospitals showed pricing for the simplest form of knee replacement ranged from about $3,400 to about $55,800.
 Hospitals charging the low-end prices are not undercharging; they set prices sufficient to cover their costs.
 Those radical price disparities—unrelated to costs or benefits—show that some purchasers of health care are being charged as much as ten to fifteen times what is reasonable.
 A logical single-payer system negotiates prices, resulting in rational costs.

 Second, our current system is bloated with enormous administrative waste.
 To understand the significance of the administrative savings under single payer, consider an analogy.
 If public schools were funded the way we fund hospitals, each teacher would spend time each day calculating the time and resources they devote to each student.
 The school would allocate janitorial costs, facility costs, and administrative overhead to students.
 The school would bill each family and their “education insurance plans.”
 Those insurance plans would pay for different services at different rates, with different copayments.
 Because education is expensive, employers would offer “school coverage” for their employees’ children.
 Those without employer coverage would shop for school insurance on the individual market.
 Because of the high cost of individual policies, the government would step in to subsidize coverage.
 Even so, not all families would have “education coverage” and many families would struggle to pay.
 As a result, schools would spend additional resources to collect payments and cost-shift unpaid expenses to other students.
 Setting aside additional complications such as teachers or schools being “out-of-network,” this would still be a costly, bureaucratic nightmare.
 It would harm education outcomes by shifting resources from teaching to billing and insurance.
 Financially, it would cost a fortune to pay for the billing clerks, accountants, and price negotiators for the schools, plus all the operating costs for the “school insurance” companies.
 Eliminating this billing and insurance bureaucracy from our health-care system would result in huge savings.